ayyubibrahimi/ayyubibrahimi/README.md

 **🖋 Blog Posts**:
 - [COVID-19: An Opportune Moment FOR Jihadi Groups in the Central Sahel](https://encyclopediageopolitica.com/2020/06/21/covid-19-an-opportune-moment-for-jihadi-groups-in-the-central-sahel/)
 - [France And the new Francophone-Anglophone Divide In West Africa](https://encyclopediageopolitica.com/2020/11/06/france-and-the-new-francophone-anglophone-divide-in-west-africa/)
-  - **Cited by:** Dirk Kohnert. ["French Domination of Francophone African Markets: Post-Colonialism at its Finest?"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4037625).
-GIGA - Hamburg, Institute of African Affairs.
+  - **Cited by:** Dirk Kohnert of GIGA - Hamburg, Institute of African Affairs. ["French Domination of Francophone African Markets: Post-Colonialism at its Finest?"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4037625).
  - [The First Step Act and Criminal Justice in the United States](https://worldjusticeproject.org/news/first-step-act-and-criminal-justice-united-states)
  - [What the Data Says About Judicial Independence and Fundamental Freedoms in Hungary](https://worldjusticeproject.org/news/what-data-says-about-judicial-independence-and-fundamental-freedoms-hungary)
   - [What the Data Says About the Status of Human Rights in 2018](https://worldjusticeproject.org/news/what-data-says-about-status-human-rights-2018)